J. Kenneth McEwan, Q.C.

 Mr. McEwan acts as both arbitrator and mediator of commercial disputes.
 He is a co-author of Commercial Arbitration in Canada: A Guide to Domestic and International Arbitrations published by Canada Law Book, which has been cited as authority in judgments across Canada.
 He is a member of the Chartered Institute of Arbitrators and the Western Canada Commercial Arbitration Society.

-Mr. McEwan is a member of the Board of Governors of the International Society of Barristers, a Fellow of the American College of Trial Lawyers, and a Director of the Advocates’ Society.
+Mr. McEwan is the Secretary/Treasurer of the International Society of Barristers, a Fellow of the American College of Trial Lawyers, and a Director of the Advocates’ Society.
 He has been appointed by the Law Society as the civil litigation representative to the Committee on Relations with the Judiciary.
 He was appointed by the Attorney General of British Columbia to the Supreme Court Rules Revision Committee where he served for many years until the committee disbanded in April 2016.

 Mr. McEwan is author of the third edition of Sopinka on the Trial of an Action.
 He is an adjunct professor of law at the University of British Columbia Law School, teaching its trial advocacy course.
 He is a regular contributor to both the Continuing Legal Education Society of British Columbia and the Advocates’ Society on topics related to litigation and arbitration.
 He chairs a panel of the British Columbia Inns of Court project which was established to foster professionalism amongst young lawyers.
 Mr. McEwan is a past president of the Sopinka Cup Society which hosts the national finals of the Canadian law school trial moot competition in Ottawa.